 The Applied Sciences Program supports national and international activities to broaden the range of users applying Earth science data, modeling capabilities, and knowledge in their decision making activities.
-The Program manages four specific activities to improve skills and capabilities in the US and developing countries on how to access and apply NASA Earth science - DEVELOP, SERVIR, Gulf of Mexico Initiative, and Applications Training Modules.
+The Program manages three specific activities to improve skills and capabilities in the US and developing countries on how to access and apply NASA Earth science - DEVELOP, SERVIR, and ARSET.
 In addition, the Program is actively involved in the international Group on Earth Observation (GEO), and the GEO activities support the overall capacity-building efforts.